sabertazimi/awesome-notes/programming/web/javascript/typescriptBasicNotes.md

 let someThing = new Singleton(); // Error: constructor of 'singleton' is private

-let instacne = Singleton.getInstance(); // do some thing with the instance
+let instance = Singleton.getInstance(); // do some thing with the instance
 ```

 ### readonly